joelfiddes/cv-markdown/index.md

 __University of Zurich__ _Scientific researcher/ PhD Candidate_.
 National science foundation funded research undertaken to develop and test tools that enable efficient application of numerical models driven by climate datasets in complex terrain.
 Work resulted in three first author publications.
 Oral and poster presentations at several international conferences.
 Supervision of Msc and BSc. students.
 Fieldwork in high mountain environments.
 Large-scale deployment of temperature sensors.

 `2009`
 __Agha Khan Foundation__ _Consultant_.
-Training in GIS systems and geospatial survey to AKF engineers.
+Training in GIS systems and geospatial survey for AKF project engineers in Puli Khumri NE Afghanistan.

 <!--
 `2007-2017`